 327 France Today (4)

 Offers a thorough examination of France and the French in the postwar era until today.
 Covers the social, political, economic, and cultural aspects of France today; artistic productions, and the patterns, structures, and on-going mutations of everyday life in France, as well as the lifestyles, values, and worldviews of the French today.
 Taught in English with reading and writing in French for French majors and minors.
 Prerequisite: Sophomore status or consent.
-Offered on demand.
+Offered intermittently.

 328 French History I: Vercingétorix-Revolution (4)